Horace Davis

-Horace Davis (March 16, 1831 – July 12, 1916) was a United States representative from California.
+Horace Davis (March 16, 1831 – July 12, 1916) was an American businessman who served two terms as a United States representative from California from 1877 to 1881.
+He later served as president of the University of California from 1887 to 1890.

 He was the son of Massachusetts Governor John Davis and the younger brother of diplomat John Chandler Bancroft Davis.

 Biography

 Davis was born in Worcester, Massachusetts.
 He attended the Worcester public schools and Williams College, Williamstown, Massachusetts, graduated from Harvard University in 1849, and then studied law in the Dane Law School of Harvard University, but did not engage in professional pursuits by reason of failing eyesight.